hnt4499/latex-gen/REPORTS.md

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190714_2115/sample_batch/20190714_2115_12.png "Sampled formulas")

-- -  This time, the model was tested by a modest amount of data: only simple LaTeX formulas were put into the model to test the tendency to overfit, as well as
+- -  This time, the model was tested by a modest amount of data: only simple LaTeX formulas were put into the model to test the tendency to overfit.
+By leaving all hyperparameters  default, it is not surprising that the network made a lot of mistakes, especially when
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMzg3NzczNSwtMTU3NDM0ODcwMywxMT
+eyJoaXN0b3J5IjpbLTE1NDIxNjc1NzAsLTE1NzQzNDg3MDMsMT
-E2MzU0NywxMTExNzc3MjE0LC0yMDIyNzQ4MDc3LDk3NjkxOTAx
+ExNjM1NDcsMTExMTc3NzIxNCwtMjAyMjc0ODA3Nyw5NzY5MTkw
-MSwxOTc0ODgyMjcxLDEyMzA5ODA3NTIsLTE1MDQ2NDE1MzMsMT
+MTEsMTk3NDg4MjI3MSwxMjMwOTgwNzUyLC0xNTA0NjQxNTMzLD
-M5MDExNDg3NiwtMzU3NjMwMzIzLC0zOTk3MDIwNzUsLTk3MzYz
+EzOTAxMTQ4NzYsLTM1NzYzMDMyMywtMzk5NzAyMDc1LC05NzM2
-MjIyOSw5NTY3MDQ3OTcsLTE1MjIzNTExMjgsMjExMjEwMjk3Nl
+MzIyMjksOTU2NzA0Nzk3LC0xNTIyMzUxMTI4LDIxMTIxMDI5Nz
-19
+ZdfQ==
 -->